How to Calculate Voltage Drop in 12V and 24V Systems

 • Total resistance: 50 ft × 0.00402 = 0.201 ohms

-Result: Your fridge is struggling.
-Low voltage can cause the compressor to run inefficiently or shut off entirely.
+Your $300 Dometic fridge is struggling.
+Low voltage causes the compressor to run inefficiently or shut off entirely.
+That’s spoiled food on Saturday night.

 Solution: Upgrade to 12 AWG wire